FuzzifiED/FuzzifiED.jl/docs/src/tutorial.md

 Apart from `OpMat`, the supported types for writing include `Confs`, `Basis`, `Terms`, `Operator`, `OpMat{ComplexF64}` and `OpMat{Float64}`.

-### Inner product of states, operators and transformations
+### Inner Product of States, Operators and Transformations

 Having obtained the eigenstates, we need to make measurements on it.
 The simplest kind of measurements is the inner product of a many body operator with two states $\langle j|\mathcal{O}|i\rangle$.
 FuzzifiED supports the inner product and vector product of `Operator` and `OpMat{T}` with vectors that represent the state
 ```julia